djmwa/penaltykicks/data_cleaning.md

 - `away_pk_scored`: Penalties scored by away team
 - `away_pk_awarded`: Penalties awarded to away team

-The Python script used to create these pruned files can be found [here](data_cleaning/README.md)
+The Python script and 2019-2020 data used to create these files can be found [here](data_cleaning/README.md), along with the 2019-2020 output file.

 ## Key Learnings